-When business owners need money, they often must consider their options between subsidized loans and unsubsidized loans.
+When business owners need money, they must consider their options between subsidized loans and unsubsidized loans.
 There are many loan programs available to small business owners, but knowing which ones are best can sometimes be a challenging task.

 For instance, what are the benefits of a subsidized loan versus an unsubsidized loan?